 The Low Down

-Mount Bartle Frere has been on my bucket list for quite some time, so when my friend visiting from Melbourne requested to “climb a mountain” during her visit, Queensland’s tallest peak had to it!
+Mount Bartle Frere has been on my bucket list for quite some time, so when my friend visiting from Melbourne requested to “climb a mountain” during her visit, Queensland’s tallest peak had to be it!

 The well-marked track starts from the Josephine Falls car park and undulates delightfully for 3km over about nine creek crossings before the severe upward ascent towards the peak.
-The next 4km it is a battle against the humidity, steep climbs and the blood-sucking leeches.
+The next 4km is a battle against humidity, steep climbs and the blood-sucking leeches.

 The final ascent to the summit is 500m of rock scrambling.
 Unfortunately, we had to turn back about 150m before reaching the summit, to ensure we would safely descend the mountain in the daylight.

 Despite having to turn back, we were proud of ourselves, relieved the hard work was finally over.
 Initially, we descended quickly, however this was before our bruised toes, blisters and aching knees caught up with us, slowing us down considerably.